tanutarou/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-To identify lane-line pixels, I used searching from previous polynomial approach.
+To identify lane-line pixels, I used searching from previous polynomial approach(L59-L110 at 5th code cell of "solution.ipynb").
 It decides search area is around previous polynomial curve.
 Because, lane curves doesn't change drastically in real.
 Surrounding range was decided by "margin" (L62 at 5th code cell of "solution.ipynb").

-I used the points of this area for lane fitting.
+I used the points of this area(green area in the below image) for lane fitting.
 I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image6]

-I made `mirror lane` program too.
+I made 'mirror lane' program too.
 It suppose left lane and right lane are exactlly parallel.
 I considered many points for fitting is higher confidence.
 So if the confidence of one side lane is high, mirroring it for other side make good results.
 But it was not effective for `project_video.mp4`.
 So, I commented out it.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.